lmoranallen/walker-robot/README.md

 ### Objective

 - Stage 1:  Produce an MVP that allows the user to just play the game
-- Don't worry about styling at the moment, just get the game working in ASCII for now.
+- Don't worry about styling at the moment, just get the game working in ASCII for now on the browser

+- Stage 2: Expand to utilise Tailwind